IslomK/TestTask/README.md

 ~~~
 pip install -r requirements.txt
 ~~~
+In addition to this - __Django Swagger__ is used in order to make the documentations process easy for the developers.

 For the database, PostgreSQL is used.
 In order to start project, create the database __"my_taxi"__, with the role __"my_taxi"__, password - __"my_taxi"__.
 Or, if you want to use your own database without creating new one, just go the _settings/base.py_ and change database options.